AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

 ![](../../assets/common.svg)

->[!NOTE]
->
+## Permissions{#delivery-permissions}

->Only the delivery owner can start a delivery.
-In order for another operator (or operator group) to be able to start a delivery, you have to add them as reviewers in the **[!UICONTROL Delivery start:]** field.
-For further information, refer to [this section](../../campaign/using/marketing-campaign-approval.md#selecting-reviewers).
+Only the delivery owner can start a delivery.
+For other operators (or operator group) to be able to start a delivery, add them as reviewers in the **[!UICONTROL Delivery start:]** field.
+[Learn more](../../campaign/using/marketing-campaign-approval.md#selecting-reviewers).

 ## Delivery additional parameters {#delivery-additiona-parameters}